-If you have bronchiectasis, your airways are scarred and inflamed with thick mucus, also called phlegm or sputum.
-Your airways become widened and cannot clear themselves properly.
+If you have bronchiectasis, your airways are widened and inflamed with thick mucus, also called phlegm or sputum.
+Your airways may not clear themselves properly.
 This means mucus builds up and your airways can become infected by bacteria.
 Pockets in the airways mean that mucus gets trapped and is likely to get infected.

-Sometimes, if the number of bacteria multiply, your airways won’t be able to clear themselves and you’ll get a chest infection or a flare-up of your symptoms.
+Sometimes, if the number of bacteria multiply, you’ll get a chest infection or a flare-up of your symptoms.
 It’s important to recognise and treat chest infections.
 If you don’t get treatment, your airways may be damaged further.
-The scarring around your airways can’t be reversed, but there are ways you and your health care team can treat and manage bronchiectasis.
+The changes to your airways can’t be reversed, but there are ways you and your health care team can treat and manage bronchiectasis.

 Bronchiectasis is sometimes called non-cystic fibrosis bronchiectasis.
 This is because there is a different condition called cystic fibrosis.
 People who have cystic fibrosis can have lung symptoms similar to those of bronchiectasis, but the treatments and outlook are different.

 Symptoms of bronchiectasis vary between people.
 You may have 1 or 2 on the list below, or you may have most of them.